Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Introduction

 \section{Introduction}

-In this work, the mixing behavior of irreversible dynamics is considered on the hypercube $\Sigma_{n} = Q^{V_{n}}$, where $Q = \{1, 2, 3\}$ and $V_{n} = \{1,...,n\}$.
-One widely known case is that of discrete time Glauber dynamics for the uniform measure on $\Sigma_{n}$.
+This work considers the mixing behavior of irreversible dynamics on the hypercube $\Sigma_{n} = Q^{V_{n}}$, where $Q = \{1, 2, 3\}$ and $V_{n} = \{1,...,n\}$.
+We consider the hypercube as the structure that assigns the color in $Q$ on each vertex in $V_{n}$.
+One of the widely known Markov chains is the discrete time Glauber dynamics for the uniform measure on $\Sigma_{n}$.
 At each time step, the vertex $v\in V_{n}$ is uniformly chosen.
 Then, we reassign the color of vertex $v$ uniformly on $Q$.
 The mixing of these dynamics is fully understood, and the sharp convergence exhibited is defined as the cutoff phenomenon.
-In this study, the result is extended to the cyclic dynamics iterated by the following rule.
-At each time step, the vertex $v\in V_{n}$ is uniformly chosen.
-Assume that $v$ has color $i$ in $Q$.
-Then, we reassign the color of vertex $v$ as $i$ with probability $1-p$ and $i+1$ with probability $p$, where $0<p<1$.
-In particular, the cutoff phenomenon described below is proved.
+In this study, the result is extended to the discrete time cyclic dynamics $(\sigma^{n}_{t})_{t=0}^{\infty}$ iterated by the following rule.
+At time $t+1$, the vertex $v\in V_{n}$ is uniformly chosen.
+Then, $\sigma^{n}_{t+1}$ is set as

+where $0<p<1$.
+Here, $\sigma^{n}_{t}(w)$ is denoted as the color of vertex $w$ on $\sigma^{n}_{t}$ and w.p. is an abbreviation of ``with probability."
+The color of each vertex is evaluated based on modular arithmetic modulo 3.
+The cutoff phenomenon described below is proved.
 The descriptions of the cutoff phenomenon are based on \cite{2}.
 Let the total variance distance between the two probability distributions $\mu$ and $\nu$ on discrete state space $\mathcal{X}$ be defined as

-Then, consider the Markov chain $(\sigma_{t})$ on state space $\mathcal{X}$ with the transition matrix $P$ and stationary distribution $\pi$.
-The maximal distance $d(t)$ of the Markov chain $(\sigma_{t})$ is defined as
+Then, consider the Markov chain $(X_{t})$ on state space $\mathcal{X}$ with the transition matrix $P$ and stationary distribution $\pi$.
+The maximal distance $d(t)$ of the Markov chain $(X_{t})$ is defined as

 while the $\epsilon$-mixing time is defined as